ruanodendaal/blog/_posts/2019-08-29-user-manual.md

 ## How I communicate

-- I prefer direct communication
+- I prefer direct communication.
+- I don't shy away from difficult conversations.
 - I ask lots of questions and like to understand the root cause or the **why**.
 - Asynchronous communication kills me.
 I find context-switching difficult and it interrupts my **flow**.
 If I'm particularly deep in work I mute all notifications so I'm unlikely to respond to Slack or emails until I'm done.